hydroper-jet/lang/spec/1.0/source/src/overview/jwpm.md

 ## Registry namespaces

 Registry namespaces are required to distinguish platforms on which the JetWork program executes.
-Platforms may have incompatible implementations, such as regular expressions, or lacking implementations of certain functions, therefore sharing packages between platforms is not allowed in JetPM.
+Platforms may have incompatible implementations, such as regular expressions, or lacking implementations of certain functions, therefore sharing packages between platforms is not allowed in JWPM.

 The package manifest's top-level `registryNamespace` option is required and indicates the registry namespace to which the package belongs as well as the namespace on which dependencies are found in the package registry.

-Here is an example of a potential package manifest that uses `http://www.airsdk.dev/2008` as its registry namespace:
+Here is an example of a potential package manifest that uses `http://ns.airsdk.dev/2008` as its registry namespace:

 **package.json**